Going gun free was never even a second thought for us. Hopefully after reading this you will only ever be gun free yourself.

 Most guns force regular, blunt-ended studs through the tissue of your ears, a painful process that can cause damage. the shock isn’t typically a huge issue for the lobes, but why risk it? a piercing professional will pierce you with razor-sharp, hollow needles that pierce through areas quickly without damaging the surrounding tissue (a process that’s usually less painful than gun piercing).

-People who have worked in retail establishments that use piercing guns often report they began to pierce after just a short amount of training, sometimes only a few hours. with that little training, how can piercers be aware of the sanitary precautions that must be followed to prevent contamination? or how to instruct for proper aftercare?
+Retail establishments that use piercing guns often report ask their staff to pierce after just a short amount of training, sometimes only a few hours.
+With such little training, how can these retailers be aware of the sanitary precautions that must be followed to prevent contamination? or how to instruct for proper aftercare?

 Your jewellery should be made from a high quality implant grade material that’s suitable for new piercings.
 Jewellery used in piercing guns is not, and can create irritation that leads to infection when exposed to the fluids that result from a piercing. they also have a much higher risk of allergic reaction.
 The backing, having a higher surface area and small holes harbour bacteria.